gabrielhomsi/sa-lop/README.md

+# Linear Ordering Problem

-# A Simulated Annealing Metaheuristic for the Linear Ordering Problem
+A C++ simulated annealing metaheuristic for the Linear Ordering Problem